Self-employed accident cover

-As a self-employed worker, there is little in the way of support for you to fall back on if you are seriously injured.
-Personal accident insurance offers a smart and affordable option to ensure you still receive an income if you can't work following an accident.
+As a self-employed worker, there is little support for you to fall back on if you are seriously injured.
+Personal accident insurance offers protection to ensure you still receive an income if an injury happens.

-- Provides lump sum for accidental death, injury or disability
+- Can provide a lump sum.
+Cover for accidental death, injury or disability.

-- Depending on the policy you choose, you can choose to cover both personal accident and illness or just personal accident only
+- Options to cover sickness.
+You can tailor your policy to cover both personal accident and illness or just accidents only

 - What does personal accident insurance cover?

 - Why is it important to consider personal accident insurance if you're self employed?

 - Five key benefits of taking out personal accident cover

 - How is Personal Accident Insurance Different to Income Protection?

 - What personal accident features should self employed workers look out for?